damianociarla/DCSSelectCityFormFieldBundle/README.md

 DCSSelectCityFormFieldBundle
 ============================

-The DCSSelectCityFormFieldBundle adds a new form field type `select_city` that renders three select (Country, Region, City) in your forms.
+The DCSSelectCityFormFieldBundle is a bundle for Symfony2 that adds a new form field type `select_city` that renders three selects (Country, Region, City) in your forms.
 Features include:

 * Ajax support without the use of external libraries
 * You can set a minimum security role to protect api